wagerfield/onno/docs/features.md

 <Box f="Roboto" s="50%" />
 ```

-Much like Styled System, if you omit the `styleKeys` option then it defaults to an array containing _just_ the first key in the `propsKeys` array.
+If you omit the `styleKeys` option then it defaults to an array containing the first key in the `propsKeys` array.
 This is the desired behaviour for the majority of one-to-one key maps like `display`, `fontSize`, `boxShadow` etc.

 ### Theme keys as an array